rosen-bridge/contract/README.md

 </p>

 If a watcher returns all the corresponding X-RWT tokens, then the collateral can be withdrawn accordingly.
+It will return all RWT tokens and the AWC NFT and receive the locked RSN.

 <p align="center">
 <img src="images/Return_Total_Permit.png">